 Technically, when the customer selects the VoD asset, a point-to-point unicast TCP/IP connection is set up from the customer's STB to the delivering streaming server (CDN).

-The CDN platform will be responsible for the delivery of this HTTP(S) streams towards the AO STB.
+The Wyre CDN platform will be responsible for the delivery of this HTTP(S) streams towards the AO STB.
 This layer will act as an active Content Delivery Network, effectively being a reverse HTTP(S) proxy with caching capabilities.

-The CDN will when necessary employ HTTP redirection mechanisms, like HTTP 302 messages, to redirect STB requests to a more appropriate CDN node.
+The Wyre CDN will when necessary employ HTTP redirection mechanisms, like HTTP 302 messages, to redirect STB requests to a more appropriate Wyre CDN node.

-The CDN will also provide an extra layer of security by working with tokens, as part of the URL.
+The Wyre CDN will also provide an extra layer of security by working with tokens, as part of the URL.
 This will be used to set a maximum lifetime of the URL.

 The formal protocol definition that will allow AO STB to interact with the CDN will be made available during implementation phase to the beneficiary.

-- NCP
+Wyre - NCP

-NCP is the Network Control Platform which takes care of session set-up/tear-down and control in the broad sense using protocols like DHCP, Radius, LDAP, etc. –NCP provides virtualization for multiple AO environments, clear separation between and AO traffic/addresses, simple operations & easy scalability.
+NCP is the Network Control Platform which takes care of session set-up/tear-down and control in the broad sense using protocols like DHCP, Radius, LDAP, etc. Wyre –NCP provides virtualization for multiple AO environments, clear separation between Wyre and AO traffic/addresses, simple operations & easy scalability.
 It also acts as an intermediate with “similar” AO platforms.

 The NCP, and corresponding interconnects, are required for VoD IP, since the broadband reference offer is a prerequisite, as described in the ROBB Architecture.